thedynamiclinker/sudocode/bin/whoami.md

 0: ...

 1: Ok so I actually really like this history stuff.
 Not that I'm an expert.
 But I like learning about when things were simpler.
-Even though everything was also a lot harder back then.
+Even though everything was a lot harder back then.
 I mean punch cards?
 I can't imagine.
 But before punch cards there were vacuum tubes and this big machine called ENIAC, I don't know much about that era, but during WWII the Germans had Enigma and Alan Turing made the Bombe which I guess was sort of a computer.
 The textbooks usually go all the way back to Charles Babbage.
 He had this thing called the Analytical Engine, I think he had two versions.
 I forget if he ever finished them.
-I think he ran out of money or something.
 And of course everyone knows Ada Lovelace was way ahead of everyone else, but she never gets the credit, as usual, so I guess that's where the field started.

 0: So that's us?